whereintheworld11/whereintheworld11.github.io/index.md

 ---

-🤝 The benefits of working with me:
+## Why we should partner 🤝
-* I bring a combination of skillsets that span strategy development and data analysis / data science
+* <em>Outcomes focus.</em> I focus on the outcomes you are trying to achieve, and tailor-make a solution for you
-* I focus on the outcomes you are trying to achieve, and tailor-make a solution for you
+* <em>Collaborative model.</em> I will share progress along the way to ensure the final product meets your requirements
-* I will share progress along the way to ensure the final product meets your requirements
+* <em>Cross-functional expertise.</em> My combination of strategy and data analysis skillsets means we'll find solutions that work and that your team can maintain.
-* I can understand your needs because I have worked with companies across industries and at various stages of growth
+* <em>Broad domain knowledge.</em> I can understand your needs because I have worked with companies across industries and at various stages of growth

 <!--
 ### Category Name 2